charly3pins/blog/content/blog/installing-drone-0.8-on-ubuntu-16.04.md

 sudo less /var/log/nginx/error.log
 ```

-And also you can chcek the Drone logs:
+And also you can check the Drone logs:
 ```vim
 sudo journalctl -u drone
 ```